somunachima/tetris/README.md

 # Tetris
 This webapp is a tribute to the original Tetris game.
-I built it to learn more about React.
+I built it to learn more about React and TypeScript.
 It is not for any commercial purposes and not affiliated with The Tetris Company.

 ## Set up:
 - Clone the respository